numenta/nupic.embodied/projects/multitask/README.md

 To run an experiment, first define a new experiment in a python module under the folder experiments.
 Please follow the example of other configs already created.

 To run, on projects/multitask call `python run.py -e <experiment_name>`

+### Results

+For results shown in the paper Avoiding Catastrophe: Active Dendrites Enable Multi-task Learning in Dynamic Environments, refer to the [public wandb workspace](https://wandb.ai/nupic-research/multitask_journal)